cloudfoundry/docs-deploying-cf/ec2/configure_aws_cf.html.md

     * **Port Range**: "4443"
     * **Source**: "0.0.0.0/0"
 1. Click **Save**.
-1. Update `REPLACE_WITH_BOSH_SECURITY_GROUP` in your manifest with the name of the "microbosh" security group.
+1. Update `REPLACE_WITH_BOSH_SECURITY_GROUP` in your manifest with the name of the "bosh" security group.
 Note: You must use add the name of the security group to the manifest, not the security group ID.

 ###<a id="create-cf-subnet"></a> Create a Subnet for Cloud Foundry Deployment

 1. Click **Subnets** from the VPC Dashboard.
 1. Click **Create Subnet** and complete as follows:
     * **Name tag**: cf
-    * **VPC**: microbosh
+    * **VPC**: bosh
-    * **Availability Zone**: Pick the same Availability Zone as the "microbosh" subnet.
+    * **Availability Zone**: Pick the same Availability Zone as the "bosh" subnet.
     * **CIDR block**: 10.0.16.0/24
     * Click **Yes, Create**.
 1. Replace the following in your manifest: